coleifer/flask-peewee/docs/api.rst

     .. py:method:: get_filter_form()

-        Provide a form for use when filtering the list of objects in the model admin's index view.
+        Provide a special form for use when filtering the list of objects in the model admin's index/export views.
 This form is slightly different in that it is tailored for use when filtering the list of models.

-        :rtype: A `wtf-peewee <http://github.com/coleifer/wtf-peewee>`_ Form subclass that will be used when filtering the list of objects in the index view.
+        :rtype: A special Form instance (:py:class:`FilterForm`) that will be used when filtering the list of objects in the index view.

     .. py:method:: save_model(instance, form, adding=False)